dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmRetrieveTaskWarningOnNoMatch:

     :ref:`Retrieve Task Warning on no Match <dcmRetrieveTaskWarningOnNoMatch>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if none of the requested objects was found on the C-MOVE SCP.
-May be overwritten by configured values for particular Archive HL7 Application."",
+May be overwritten by configured values for particular Archive Network AEs.

     (dcmRetrieveTaskWarningOnNoMatch)"
     "
     .. _dcmRetrieveTaskWarningOnWarnings:

     :ref:`Retrieve Task Warning on Warnings <dcmRetrieveTaskWarningOnWarnings>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if there are Warning Sub-Operations, even if the retrieve of all objects was successful.
-May be overwritten by configured values for particular Archive HL7 Application."",
+May be overwritten by configured values for particular Archive Network AEs.

     (dcmRetrieveTaskWarningOnWarnings)"
     "